razab87/rasBodyMod/README.md

 When playing the game on steam, you can install the mod by simply subscribing to it on the workshop.

 Manual installation:
-1. Download the .zip file from the [release section](https://github.com/razab87/rasBodyMod/releases/tag/v1.5.8).
+1. Download the latest .zip file from the [release section](https://github.com/razab87/rasBodyMod/releases/tag/v1.5.9).
 2. Extract the .zip file.
 3. From the extracted file, copy the folder "rasBodyMod" from rasBodyMod-[version]/Contents/mods/ to your Zomboid/mods folder.